 The Medical Device Buyer Journey

 Understanding how surgeons and hospitals actually purchase medical devices is the foundation of every strategy I build.
-The journey looks like this:
+We've detailed the full medical device marketing funnel elsewhere, but here's the journey at a high level:

 Stage 1: Awareness